TrdHuy/TrdHuy/README.md

 - **Mobile Applications:** Built cross-platform mobile applications using Flutter and React Native.
 - **Desktop Applications:** Created user-friendly desktop applications with Electron and .NET.
 - **DevOps:** Implemented CI/CD pipelines and automated deployment processes using Jenkins and Docker.
+- **Project Management:** Managed the development of multiple software projects, ensuring timely delivery and adherence to quality standards.
+- **Software Architecture:** Designed and implemented scalable and maintainable software architectures.

 ## Conferences